janwilmake/contextarea/BACKLOG.md

+# Images as context, videos as context

+HTML is terrible since it's too big.
+However as a screenshot it can be great for making websites.
+Let's nudge people when they used a HTML context to instead use it as image.
+When clicked, it prepends https://quickog.com/{url}, which screenshots it.

+Any URL that's an image should be inserted as image context to the model.
+Now we can do some sick sick stuff!

+Video urls should be inserted as video context to the model (if the model supports it)

+Whenever context is an image, it should show the # of tokens and it should show the fact that it's an image in the context UI.

+# Variables

+What if:

+- If you prompt something with `{{var1}}` and `{{var2}}` it is required to be filled.
+This can be part of URLs too!
+- https://letmeprompt.com/[id]/{{var1}}/{{var2}} is where you first get your result.
+Without variables, it should prompt to pass them.
+- `https://[id].gptideas.com/{{var1}}/{{var2}}` is static results with routing (basepath being after variables; this now functions as API!)
+- https://[id].chatcompletions.com/chat/completions would allow using the prompt + context as system prompt with additional variables in the headers in `variables:Object`.
+These would be required if they are present.

+These are all GREAT primitives to allow making prompts more flexible

+https://letmeprompt.com/httpsmarkdownfeed-jqin4k0 would be able to be done with variable.
+Imagine we could also choose a name: `xcategories`.

+Now, https://xcategories.gptideas.com/janwilmake/categories.yaml should magically trigger prompting the same for me, IF I authorized it (either lazy with auth token, or predone with scope).
+We can now use this as some sort of API

+Imagine now that we could also configure the scope and max-age.
+This would make this API truly valuable.
+It's a lot of extra complexity, and can be made more generically for URLs too, so maybe should be separated from letmeprompt itself, however, I could definitely see this as a quick way to prototype APIs.
+The API in-browser could then also immediately be the place where you find all results in one place.

+I think a great place to start is:

+- Establish as OAuth provider (login with letmeprompt)
+- Ability to name prompts to replace, configure, budget for them later
+- Named prompts should get history/versions and a DO as storage for all versions, including with variables.
+- Variables in prompts should become indexes in the SQLite DB.

+## Patchlink Plugin

+IDEA: Help the idea guys with making their content more actionable

+I basically created a 'mirror thread' and this could possibly be automated if lmpify had an MCP: https://x.com/janwilmake/status/1925218363774570938.
+But even if it's not automated it could be a great way to make ideas more actionable right away.

+To truly optimise for actionability, it'd make a ton of sense to add 'patch for github' as a button, which would send the repo + result to the patch-api, which would basically be an independent glue.
+I can even charge a dollar for this instead since a lot of people don't know git, nor MCP.

+The button should lead to this, and this should request permission to github oauth, then fork and patch, then redirect there! https://patch.forgithub.com/prepare?markdown={URL}&sourceOwner={OWNER}&sourceRepo={REPO}&sourceBranch={BRANCH}

+This patch could also add the original lmpify that lead to the fork into the README, creating another viral loop!
+Besides, based on which boilerplate it is, it should add buttons to deploy (deploy to vercel, deploy to cloudflare, etc) so it's just one more click away from deployment.

+The way the plugin system could work is by creating a **simple URL regex** that gets applied on the URLs in the prompt.
+For this patchlink to appear, the input prompt should have https://uithub.com/janwilmake/gists/tree/main/named-codeblocks.md

+Add transformation to patcher:

+- Ability inject HTML scripts
+- Ability to inject buttons into README

+Dream it --> Prompt it --> Ship it; flaredream!

+**🤯 Brainstorm**: what if I had a generic worker that rendered HTML that executes a js-only worker script in-browser to then write the resulting HTML to the browser?
+This would be a way to achieve instant backends, safely.
+All that'd be needed would be to serve the right script on the right subdomain (proper separation), and write env secrets to localStorage with a wrapper script, before running the script.
+Now it basically allows eval! https://github.com/janwilmake/metaworker

 # BACKLOG

 - **Large Asset Buckets** Test for large files.
 Overcome `letmeprompt.download` limitations of max 128MB ram by streaming.
 Would be very cool to test if i can upload a huge music library or something.